Zren/zren.github.io/kde_tips/tips.md

 {% endcapture%}{% include tip.html label=label contents=contents %}

 {% capture label %}Close Steam to Tray{% endcapture %}{% capture contents %}
-  We need to launch steam using `STEAM_FRAME_FORCE_CLOSE=1 steam` as mentioned in [this bug report](https://github.com/ValveSoftware/steam-for-linux/issues/5806), but editing every single game shortcut that Steam generates is a hassel.
+  We need to launch steam using `STEAM_FRAME_FORCE_CLOSE=1 steam` as mentioned in [this bug report](https://github.com/ValveSoftware/steam-for-linux/issues/5806), but editing every single game shortcut that Steam generates is a hassle.
 So we'll set a [session environment variable](https://userbase.kde.org/Session_Environment_Variables/en) by adding `export STEAM_FRAME_FORCE_CLOSE=1` to `~/.config/plasma-workspace/env/path.sh`.
 It's easier to run this commands:
   {% highlight bash %}echo 'export STEAM_FRAME_FORCE_CLOSE=1' >> ~/.config/plasma-workspace/env/path.sh{% endhighlight %}
   Then logout and back in so that your "panel" is launched with the session variable so that it can pass it to Steam when Steam is launched from the app launcher or desktop shortcut.
 {% endcapture%}{% include tip.html label=label contents=contents %}